csurosm/ReSplicer/README.md

 * a phylogeny
 * genome sequences

+Download ReSplicer.jar.
+The test directory contains a complete example for 9 oomycete genomes.

 0. Collect data
 ===============
 For every organism: get the genomes (Fasta with chromosome sequences), the gene annotations (GFF, GenePred, GTF formats work),and the proteins.
 Select your ortholog groups (e.g., use OrthoMCL): they must contain exactly one gene from each genome, and align the protein sequences (e.g., use Muscle).
 Compute a phylogeny for the genomes (branch lengths are immaterial): use a simple codename for every taxon.